Galveston's Urban Evolution

 Stay Informed With Our Newsletter

-What Local Issues and Civic Stories Should We Cover
+What Local Issues and Civics Stories Should We Cover

-Your perspective is vital to understanding Galveston’s civic life.
+Your perspective is vital to understanding Galveston’s civics life.
 Help The 1839 uncover the important stories that deserve more attention.

 Coming Soon - Updates on Ball High Construction